misterunix/basicbots/documentation/BASICBOTS.md

 ~/go/src/gobasic$
 ```

-If you followed allong congradulations, you just wrote your first basic program.
+If you followed along congratulations, you just wrote your first basic program.

 ## `GOTO`

-Now lets introduce a `GOTO`.
-Remember `GOTO` transfers execacution to another line in the program.
+Now let's introduce a `GOTO`.
+Remember `GOTO` transfers execution to another line in the program.

 ```
 10 PRINT "Hello World\n"
 20 GOTO 10
 ```
 Notice the lack of the `END` statement.
-Thats because this program never ends.
+That's because this program never ends.
 After printing Hello World on line 10, the `GOTO` on line 20 jumps back to line 10 and it starts all over again.

 ```
 Hello World